RWinterburn/PP1/README.md

 Used Chat.GPT for other sources of information.
 E.g. correct form format.

 ## Image Credits
 From my own camera (Robert Winterburn)

+add lighthouse report and link to final page